Ecommerce websites in the Netherlands are growing in popularity.

 This blog post will evaluate the prevalent e-commerce revenue structures in use today.

-One of the top contenders in the Dutch online market is Bol.com.
+One of the top contenders among the top ecommerce websites in Netherlands is Bol.com.
 The business was initially established in Germany in the year 1999 by Bertelsmann.
 However, the web-shop was moved to the Netherlands after the owners decided there wasn’t much value for it in the German market.

 Bol.com had been on top and did not have much competition until last year.
 Since then, Amazon and Marktplaat have become their main rivals.